Homeschool Writing – How to Teach Kids How to Write

 To review, the definition of WRITING is: the skill of crafting sentences and paragraphs to convey a message to your reader.
 This is what your child needs to develop once they can write letters and sentences legibly.
 And friend, this is no easy feat.

-First let me say this: children are gifted with different strengths.
+First, let me say this: children are gifted with different strengths.
 If your child is a math whiz, chances are writing will be harder for him.
 Most people aren’t equally capable in all subjects.
 However, this is not an excuse to push the subject aside.
 If your child wants to go to college, great writing skills are a must.
 Even if he/she does not, it will still be difficult to go about life without the ability to communicate something to another person in writing, even if it’s just an email.

 There is much debate in the language arts world about when to start teaching this craft.
 Some would say that students should start to form sentences as soon as they can legibly write the letters—generally in kindergarten.
 Most public schools follow this theory.
 Others would say that the early elementary years should be used to teach HANDWRITING and good form through narration and copywork.